Infrared Surveys by Certified Thermographers

 Project Challenges: Before contacting Roofing Dynamics, the client received estimates for complete reroofing at the cost of $3 million by a well-known national roofing company.
 Estimates from additional roofing contractors recommended complete tear-offs and were wide-ranging in scope and cost.

-Results: Through an Infrared Moisture Survey, Roofing Dynamics was able to identify areas of wet roofing as well as bad decking for spot replacement.
+Results: Through an Infrared Commercial Roof Inspection, Roofing Dynamics was able to identify areas of wet roofing as well as bad decking for spot replacement.
 Most of the dry insulation was saved and the wet insulation was removed and replaced.
 Roofing Dynamics saved the client from a complete tear-off as well as over $1 million on their roofing project.

 Daylight Survey Photographs